Table of Contents

 Visitors who have been booked into the Utah County Jail within the last 2 years are not allowed to visit.
 Exceptions can be made for immediate family members - spouse (with proof of marriage), father, mother, son, daughter, brother or sister.
 Anyone on probation or parole may not visit.

 Dress Code : The Utah County Jail has a dress code requiring visitors to dress modestly, for both jail and online visits.
-Short shorts, mini-skirts, low cut blouses or pants, bare midriffs, tube tops, spaghetti straps, etc. are not allowed.
+Short shorts, mini-skirts, low cut blouses or low cut or sagging pants, bare midriffs, tube tops, spaghetti straps, etc. are not allowed.

 Cell phones, cameras, recorders, weapons, knives, lighters, tobacco, purses, food or drink are not allowed in the jail.